huixiancheng/No-CPGNet/README.md

 - Here is the official [Repo](https://github.com/GangZhang842/CPGNet).

 ## New Fix:
-- Remove transformation consistency loss due to its large training burden. (~2X GPU memory consumption & ~2X training time boost)
+- Remove transformation consistency loss due to its large training burden. (~2× GPU consumption & ~2× training time boost)
 - CutMiX data augmentation now available.
 - CosineAnnealingWarmUpRestarts look better than StepLR.
 - Now, there is not much performance gap between wce and ohem.